Where the STEM jobs are

 Gradcracker works here's the proof

-Added: 1 month ago by Balfour Beatty
+Added: Over a year ago by Balfour Beatty

 Balfour Beatty’s Manchester Engineering Campus Development (MECD) today features in a Construction News Project Report.
 The in-depth article highlights the significant benefits the project will bring to future engineers studying at The University of Manchester.